-- B.2.1 All forms of support are co-ordinated. - B.2.2 Staff development activities help staff to respond to student diversity. - B.2.3 'Special needs' policies are inclusion policies.
+- B.2.1 All forms of support are co-ordinated. - B.2.2 Staff development activities help staff to respond to student diversity. - B.2.3 'Special needs' policies are inclusion policies. - © Disability Equality in Education July 2006 Secondary Duty to Promote Disability Equality

-- B.2.4 The Code of Practice is used to reduce the barriers to learning and participation for all students.
-(The Code of Practice on the identification and assessment of special educational needs DfES 2001) - B.2.5 Support for those learning English as an additional language is coordinated with learning support. - B.2.6 Pastoral and behaviour support policies are linked to curriculum development and learning support policies. - B.2.7 Pressures for disciplinary exclusion are decreased. - B.2.8 Barriers to attendance are reduced. - B.2.9 Bullying is minimised.
+- B.2.4 The Code of Practice is used to reduce the barriers to learning and participation for all students (The Code of Practice on the identification and assessment of special educational needs DfES 2001) - B.2.5 Support for those learning English as an additional language is coordinated with learning support. - B.2.6 Pastoral and behaviour support policies are linked to curriculum development and learning support policies. - B.2.7 Pressures for disciplinary exclusion are decreased. - B.2.8 Barriers to attendance are reduced. - B.2.9 Bullying is minimised.